 As you may be aware, the majority of our waterfront properties are designated as being in the flood plain as determined by the current Federal Emergency Management Act (FEMA) maps.
 What you may not realize is that almost 90% of the homes and other structures, when further analysis is done, do not actually require flood insurance.
 Contacting a surveyor to process a Base Flood Elevation (BFE) for your property should be on your checklist.
-The surveyor’s fee for the elevation certificate is around $1500-$2000.
+The surveyor’s fee for the elevation certificate is around $2300-$2500.
 The certificate is needed to obtain flood insurance or to obtain a Letter of Map Amendment (LOMA) which is required to waive flood insurance.
-Processing a LOMA will be in the range of $2500-$3000.
-Bottom line; elevate the home above the flood plane to avoid flood insurance.
+Processing a LOMA will be in the range of $500-1000 over the cost of the Base Flood elevation.
+Bottomline; elevate the home above the flood plane to avoid flood insurance.

 Again, this topic is very custom and will depend on the type of home you plan to build and your building site.
-I know of some contractors on the island that can build for $375 per foot but that would be for modest construction.
-I know of some homes that have been built on the island for $1,000 and more per foot.
+I know of some contractors on the island that can build for $650 per foot but that would be for middle level construction quality.
+I know of many homes that have been built on the island for $1,000 and more per foot.
 Your budget needs to be established then monitored with every change order processed.
-With today’s cost of labor and materials, you should budget $400-$500 per foot.
+With today’s cost of labor and materials, you should budget $650-$750 per foot.

 Site Development Costs